 Practice Simulated Exams

-The overall best way to increase your PMP score is to work the simulated exams in your study guide over and over.
+The overall best way to increase your PMP score is to work the simulated practice exams in your study guide over and over.
 This will help you in a number of different ways.
-You will not only become familiar with the concepts on the exam, but you will get familiar with the exam itself.
+You will not only become familiar with the different concepts and knowledge areas on the exam; you will get familiar with the exam itself.

 Half of the difficulty in this test is simply understanding what the questions are asking and making sense of the answers.
 If you get really good at answering multiple-choice questions, you will be able to do really well on this exam.

-I recommend practicing the simulated exams until you are scoring 75% – 80% on them consistently, for at least 3 – 4 consecutive tests.
+I recommend working on practice tests in an exam simulator until you are scoring 75% – 80% on them consistently, for at least 3 – 4 consecutive tests.

 As I said, that is the best piece of advice I can give you to prepare for the exam.
 Aside from that, here are some additional study tips that you can use to increase your PMP score.